varlogtim/xcalar-infra/ovirt/README.md

 ----------------------------------------------------

-Run script:
+Examples:

+Create a 4 node cluster from VMs on node4-cluster, with the latest RC build

-	python ovirttool.py --create_one_node_cluster
+	python ovirttool.py --num_vms=4

-Specify another cluster to build the vm on (defaults to node4-cluster)
+Create a 4 node cluster, but make VMs on node2-cluster (node4-cluster is default)

-	python ovirttool.py --create_one_node_cluster --homenode=node2-cluster
+	python ovirttool.py --num_vms=3 --homenode=node2-cluster

+Create a single node with the latest RC build

+	python ovirttool.py --num_vms=1

+Create 2 single VMs with latest RC build, but do not make them in to a cluster

+	python ovirttool.py --num_vms=2 --dont_create_cluster

-Supply your username to bypass script prompting you for username:
+Supply you username to bypass script prompting you for username:

-	python ovirttool.py --create_one_node_cluster --user=you
+	python ovirttool.py --num_vms=2 <other options> --user=you

 To delete VMs created you no longer need, to free up resources::